 - New accounting standards and the aftermath of the 2008 financial crisis have also made traditional pensions too unpredictable and expensive for employers.

-- It became clear that traditional pension schemes were great for wealthier men - who received the most tax relief and also typically lived longer - and were not so good for women and those on low incomes whose pensions were, by definition much smaller, and who tended to die younger than their wealthy neighbours.
+- It became clear that traditional pension schemes were great for wealthier men - who received the most tax relief and also typically lived longer - and were not so good for women and for those on low incomes whose pensions were, by definition much smaller, and who tended to die younger than their wealthy neighbours.

 For example, a combination of the above reasons led to the pension liabilities of BA and many other companies becoming several times greater than their annual turnover.